(STUDY GUIDE IS AT THE END OF THE NOTES)

 A. Universality applies only to words and concepts.
 There is no one thing which the universal names and which the individuals share (192).
 (Conceptualism)

 B. What does the universal actually refer to?
-What does it name?
-Only the individuals.
+What does it name or pick out?
+Only the individuals and the concept. (p.193)

 D. What do we understand when we think about the universal...e.g. man?
 We do have a concept, "human being" which is common to all human beings but which doesn't pick out any individual human being.